.png)

 -

-I source plants locally and in bulk whenever feasible, which keeps costs and transportation mileage to a minimum.
+I source plants locally and in bulk whenever feasible, which keeps costs, packaging, and transportation mileage to a minimum.

 -